An electronics prof. explains how to make stunning YouTube thumbnails that get thousands of clicks. Learn how!

 Q. How has Picmaker helped you grow your channel?

 Prof. Mughal: Absolutely, you know, there is a tremendous amount of editing that goes into the video.
-You know, people see this couple of minutes video, but there are hours and hours of long editing.
+You know, people see this couple of minutes of video, but there are hours and hours of long editing.

-I have my own templates that I have saved in my Dashboard on Picmaker.
+I have my own YouTube thumbnail templates that I have saved in my Dashboard on Picmaker.
 I know exactly what to pick, what colors themes I need to go with.
 It's so easy with Picmaker.

 It just saves me time.
 That's another reason I use Picmaker is that I don't want to spend too much time editing.
 I want to make spend time thinking about what is my next video.

 So, it's great.
 I have thoroughly enjoyed it, and, it's definitely better than a lot more websites out there in the market.